skttl/konstrukt-documentation/api/collection-list-views.md

 ## Changing the list view layout

+{% hint style="danger" %}
+**List View Layouts** in Konstrukt are now concidered depricated.
+Moving forward, only the table list view will be supported.
+Whilst you can continue to use this feature for the time being, it will be removed in a future release.
+{% endhint %}

 By default the list view will use the built in Umbraco table and grid list view layouts however you can provide your own custom layouts.
 If you provide a layout, then it will replace the defaults, so if you still want the defaults as options, you'll need to add these again explicitly.
 To do this, you'll need to call `AddLayout<TListViewLayoutType>` for each one you want to add with a `TListViewLayoutType` parameter of `KonstruktTableListViewLayout` or `KonstruktGridListViewLayout`.

 #### **AddLayout&lt;TListViewLayoutType&gt;() : KonstruktListViewConfigBuilder&lt;TEntityType&gt;**